 IN COMES THE BIG AMERICAN CHAIN

 The new Wanda Metropolitano stadium is set to be one of the biggest and most high-tech in the world and will, of course, have lots of parking.
 But its bars and restaurants (all of which will be owned by US conglomerate Centerplate) will be on the inside, meaning that the local area – a 30-minute walk from the stadium – will gain very little business from the stadium’s arrival.

 To secure their survival, the bars around El Calderón should adapt with the times, and the reality is that they’d love to, but many don’t have the money or human resources to do so.
 Madrid’s riverside streetscape is about to change dramatically – it will be unrecognisable, for better or for worse.

 Red and white footprints are painted on the pavement leading from the Calderón, through El Rastro, and on to Neptuno.
 They’ve been there since a big game in 2016 and mark the pilgrimage made so frequently by Atlético fans over the last half century.

 As these footprints slowly fade, so too do the local bars.
-Only time will tell if they’ll forge out a new clientele but, for now, their original purpose is gone and another chapter is added to Madrid’s rapidly accumulating book of modern history.
+Only time will tell if they’ll forge out a new clientele but, for now, their original purpose is gone and another chapter is added to Madrid’s rapidly accumulating archive of the lost.